DZakh-forks/sentio-benchmark/README.md

 2. **Data Completeness**:
    - Ponder is missing approximately 5% of data in case_1
    - Subsquid is missing about 87% of blocks in case_3, primarily indexing blocks in the 45,000-100,000 range
-   - All other indexers processed the complete dataset in their supported cases
+   - Sentio processed fewer traces in case_5 (45,895 vs 50,191 for Subsquid/Envio), possibly due to failed trace calls resulting from insufficient fees (requires further investigation to achieve complete data matching between implementations)
+   - Subgraph captured only ~58% of swap transactions in case_5 and identified significantly fewer unique senders (427 vs. ~1,200) due to limitations in accessing internal transactions
    - Case 3 shows perfect data consistency with 100% similarity for blocks across all platforms

 3. **Specialized Capabilities**:
-   - Envio shows exceptional performance with HyperSync technology (7.9s for 100K blocks, 10.92s for 90K blocks with trace data)
+   - Envio shows exceptional performance with HyperSync technology (7.9s for 100K blocks, 30.75s for 90K blocks with trace data)
    - Sentio performs consistently well across all test cases
    - Subsquid shows fast processing but significant data gaps in block-level indexing
-   - Subgraph handles trace data effectively despite traceAddress not being directly accessible
+   - Subgraph has fundamental architectural limitations for trace-level indexing, including inability to access internal transactions and inaccurate sender identification

 4. **Resource Efficiency**:
    - Event processing (case_1) is efficient across all indexers